Statistical analysis of the fluctuations of an initial-state model with independently distributed hot spots: Independent hot spot model

+In the limit of pointlike sources, i.e.\ a vanishing $\ssrc$, the source function becomes $s(\vb{x}-\vb{x}_k) = \delta^{(2)}(\vb{x}-\vb{x}_k)$.
+The source width $\ssrc$ of our toy approach corresponds to the typical size of the transverse area over which energy is deposited by individual nucleon-nucleon or parton-parton collisions in usual initial-state models for high-energy heavy-ion collisions.
+In modern Bayesian analyses, this typical size is often a free parameter, whose value has a significant impact on the determination of other parameters like the transport coefficients of the created hot and dense QCD matter (for a short review, see Ref.~\cite{Giacalone:2022hnz} and references therein).

 Another ingredient in Eq.~\eqref{eq:IPSM_density} is the distribution of the hot-spot positions $\{\vb{x}_k^{(i)}\}$ in an event.
-They are assumed to be drawn from a random distribution $f_1(\vb{x}_k)$, which throughout this paper will be a two-dimensional Gaussian.
+They are assumed to be drawn from a random distribution $f_1(\vb{x}_k)$, which in most scenarios investigated in this paper will be a two-dimensional Gaussian.
 In a couple of cases, we shall consider different widths $\sigma_x\leq\sigma_y$ along two orthogonal directions, see Eq.~\eqref{eq:IPSM_f_1} below.
-Yet, in most scenarios we assume that $f_1$ is rotationally invariant, with a unique width $\sigma_x=\sigma_y$.
+Yet, in most cases we assume that $f_1$ is rotationally invariant, with a unique width $\sigma_x=\sigma_y$.

 Since a single-variable distribution is used for the hot-spot positions, they are a priori independent, which is why we call the approach ``independent hot spot model'' (IHSM).
 This is basically the model first introduced with pointlike sources in Ref.~\cite{Bhalerao:2006tp} and further elaborated upon in Ref.~\cite{Bhalerao:2011yg} (with Gaussian sources), and in Ref.~\cite{Blaizot:2014wba} (with fluctuating number of sources and weights).
 Due to its relative simplicity, variants of the model --- also referred to as ``independent cluster model'' --- were used to compute (semi-)analytically fluctuations of (multiparticle) initial-state eccentricities~\cite{Bzdak:2013rya,Basar:2013hea,Bzdak:2013raa,Blaizot:2014nia} or correlators of participant-plane angles from different harmonics~\cite{Jia:2012ju}.
 Yet in the numerical simulations described hereafter, we actually recenter the generated profiles $\Phi^{(i)}(\vb{x})$, which induces (small) correlations between the positions.